dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

+= 3.8.0 ( 2019-05-26 )
+* Add Geonames as a Provider
+* Fix issue with auto-location on micropub

 = 3.7.2 ( 2019-05-17 )
 * Additional style fixes